-Omkar, a 20-years old MBA student, came to clinic with his father.
-Extraordinarily brilliant yet soft-spoken and introverted boy got admission for MS course in Germany.
+Omkar, a 20-years old MBA student, came to the clinic with his father.
+The extraordinarily brilliant yet soft-spoken and introverted boy got admission for MS course in Germany.
 He is goal-oriented and emotionally prepared to go out of the country.
 While pursuing engineering before his MBA, he adjusted very well to hostel life without his parents.

 But this time when he went to Germany within two days, he experienced the following signs: feeling extremely sad, unprovoked crying bouts, lack of will to do anything and felt he must go back to India as studying here is not his cup of tea.

-When he came to Suasth One Step clinic, Psychologist assessed him and told him this is not because of his inability to cope up with a new environment nor was it due to his immaturity or impulsiveness but primarily it is because of the season effect.
+When he came to Suasth One Step Clinic, the Psychologist assessed him and told him this is not because of his inability to cope up with a new environment nor was it due to his immaturity or impulsiveness but primarily it is because of the effect of the season.

 Why was Omkar Suffering?